cesanta/mongoose/docs/API.md

     struct mg_server *mg_create_server(void *server_param);

 Creates web server instance.
-Returns opaque instance pointer, or NULL if there is not enough memory.
+Returns opaque instance pointer, or NULL if there is not enough memory. `server_param`: Could be any pointer, or NULL.
+This pointer will be passed
+to the callback functions as `struct mg_connection::server_param` field.
+A common use case is to pass `this` pointer of the C++ wrapper class as `user_param`, to let the callback get the pointer to the C++ object.

 Note that this function doesn't make the server instance to serve.
 Serving is done by `mg_poll_server()` function.
+Mongoose has single-threaded, event-driven, asynchronous, non-blocking core.
+When server instance is created, it contains an information about the configuration and the state of each connection.
-Web server instance has a list of active connections, initially empty, and a list of URI handlers, initially empty, a list of configuration options that can be modified by `mg_set_option()`.
+Server instance is capable on listening on only one port.
+After creation, `struct mg_server` has a list of active connections, initially empty.
+It has a list of URI handlers, initially empty, and configuration parameters.
+Configuration can be altered by `mg_set_option()`, and new URI handlers could be added by `mg_add_uri_handler()`.

-  `user_param`: Could be any pointer, or NULL.
-This pointer will be passed
-    to callback functions as `struct mg_connection::server_param` field.
-    A common use case is to pass `this` pointer of the C++ wrapper class as `user_param`, to let the callback get the pointer to the C++ object.

 Side-effect: on UNIX, `mg_create_server()` ignores SIGPIPE signals.
 If custom processing is required SIGPIPE, signal handler must be set up after